Robertoarce/wakatto/docs/APP_ASSESSMENT.md

 ## What Does It Do?

 ### Core Concept
-Psyche AI is designed to be a personal AI diary assistant where users can:
+Wakatto is designed to be a personal AI diary assistant with interactive 3D characters where users can:
-- Chat with an AI to journal their thoughts and experiences
+- Chat with AI-powered 3D characters (Wakattors) to journal their thoughts and experiences
+- Interact with animated blocky characters that respond with personality and emotion
-- Manage multiple conversation threads
+- Manage multiple conversation threads with different therapeutic approaches
 - Store diary entries securely with user authentication
-- Visualize personal insights (planned feature)
+- Create and customize their own Wakattor characters
+- Visualize character animations and emotional states in real-time

 ### Tech Stack
 - **Framework**: React Native with Expo (~50.0.14)